Tee Kai Wun: 2023

 In May, Tee and Man entered their first final of the year at home event 2023 Malaysia Masters, but lost out to Korean pair of Kang Min-hyuk and Seo Seung-jae.
 In June, they successfully defended their title at the 2023 Taipei Open after defeating home pair Lu Ching-yao and Yang Po-han.
 In August, the pair made their debut at the 2023 BWF World Championships but fell in the third round to Liang Weikeng and Wang Chang in three games.
 In October, they made it to the 2023 Arctic Open final and finished as runners-up to Denmark's Kim Astrup and Anders Skaarup Rasmussen.

 2024

 In June, contesting their first BWF World Tour Super 1000 final at the 2024 Indonesia Open, Tee and Man went down to Liang and Wang, finishing second.

 2025

-At the beginning of the new season in January, Tee and Man went to the semi-finals in their home ground Malaysia Open before they lost against Chen Boyang and Liu Yi in 3 sets.
+At the beginning of the new season in January, Tee and Man went to the semi-finals on their home ground Malaysia Open before they lost against Chen Boyang and Liu Yi in 3 sets.
 Their luck changes in the next two tournaments when they redeem their lost in Indonesia the previous year by winning Indonesia Masters against the home favourite, Fajar Alfian and Muhammad Rian Ardianto in straight sets.
 Tee and Man ended a 12 years droughts for home title in Malaysia Masters after prevailed in All-Malaysian finals against Aaron Chia and Soh Wooi Yik.
+In December, he competed in the SEA Games in Thailand.
+He won the silver medal in the team event, and a bronze in the men's doubles.

+2026

+Tee and Man did not start the year with good performance as they only managed to reach several quarter-final berths, including at the Malaysia Open, India Open and All England Open.
+In August, BAM shuffled up the existing pair to seek for the best pairings where in the Korea Masters, he would play alongside Yap Roy King.
+After getting a walkover in the semifinal due to injury for the Japanese pair of Shuji Sawada and Daigo Tanaka, Tee and Yap capitalized on that opportunity and won an All-Malaysian final in that tournament against his old partner, Man Wei Chong and Soh Wooi Yik.